cybertec-postgresql/pg_permissions/README.md

 Support
 -------

-Open an [issue][issue] on Gitgub if you have problems or questions.
+Open an [issue][issue] on GitHub if you have problems or questions.

 For professional support, please contact [Cybertec][cybertec].